eladshamir/CreateRelativePathShortcut/README.md

 * args: Command line arguments
 * iconpath: The path of the icon file
 * iconindex: The index of the icon in the icon file
-* readonly: If present, sets the shortcut file to read-only
+* readonly: If present, sets the shortcut file to read-only (recommended)

 ### Example: